 Friends are aware that our tasks are founded on witness, not results; that our testimony to the world is the substance of our truth.
-We assertAssert the transforming power of love and nonviolence as a challenge to injustice and aggression and as an instrument for reconciliation.
+Assert the transforming power of love and non-violence as a challenge to injustice and aggression and as an instrument for reconciliation.

-While faith without works is dead, Friends are convinced that works without faith are futile. hollow.
+While faith without works is dead, works without faith are hollow.
 Because we understand that activism is often spawned from an egocentric center, Friends are urged to test their leadings that their outward works are grounded in the Spirit.
-(See also Witnessing for Peace and Social Concerns on page 184.)
+(See also "Witnessing for Peace and Social Concerns" onpage 109.)

 What use is it, my brethren, if someone says he has faith but he has no works?
 Can that faith save him?
-If a brother or sister is without clothing and in need of daily food, and one of faith save him?
 If a brother or sister is without clothing and in need of daily food, and one of you says to them, "Go in peace, be warmed and be filled," and yet you do not give them what is necessary for their body, what use is that?
 Even so faith, if it has no works, is dead, being by itself.